SkymouseStudios/operation-homepage/_pages/privacy.md

 ## 1. Data Controller

-The data controller of this website is Skymouse Studios whose office is situated at 9028 Woodmoss Ln, Suite 3B Indianapolis, IN 46250
+The data controller of this website is Skymouse Studios whose office is situated at 704 South State Rd 135, Suite D #418, Greenwood, Indiana.

 ## 2. Information collected and purpose